 Beginning in the first semester, full-time traditional campus-based students are charged 4 consecutive block tuition payments.
-After the 4th payment students are no longer assessed tuition as long as they take no more than 48 MPH credit hours.
+After the 4th payment students are no longer assessed tuition if they take no more than 48 MPH credit hours.
 For example, a student that starts in a Fall semester will be billed as outlined below: